 5. Which private school is the most expensive?

 I am playing to the popular media's misconception that private schools are only for rich kids.
 That might have been the case in the middle of the 20th century at some schools.
-Happily that has changed at just about any private school of which I can think.
+Happily, that has changed at just about any private school that I can think of.
 The watchword from the top down in most private schools is diversity.
-Private schools are trying very hard to create communities which more faithfully reflect the world around them.
+Private schools are trying very hard to create communities that more faithfully reflect the world around them.
 The world's most expensive school?
 As far as I can tell, Institut Le Rosey in Switzerland takes the prize.
 It caters to a very wealthy clientele drawn from all over the world.
 The rich value service and privacy.
-Le Rosey provides both in abundance for a tariff of $115,000 which does not include sundries.
+Le Rosey provides both in abundance for a tariff of $115,000, which does not include sundries.